wbeange/instagram-friend-manager/README.md

 <div>See people you follow that don't follow you back.</div>

 # technologies used
+<div>A RESTful API written in Ruby and Sinatra that communicates with an AngularJS based web app.</div>
 <div>Back End: Ruby Sinatra hosted on Heroku.</div>
 <div>Front End: AngularJS (using Yeoman) hosted on Firebase.</div>